 Proposal#4: In order to prevent hanging sk-Counter at the UE, the sk-Counter should only be sent to the UE when a radio bearer is first setup which has KeytoUse set to S-KgnB.
 The corresponding change is as follow:

-EUTRAN provides a UE configured with EN-DC with an sk-Counter even when no DRB is setup using S-KgNB i.e. to facilitate configuration of SRB3.
+EUTRAN provides a UE configured with EN-DC with an sk-Counter when a radio bearer using S-KgNB is established.

 Proposal#5: In order for the MN eNB to know whether to send the sk-Counter, a new indication needs to be added to the SCG-Config inter-node message to inform MN whether SRB3 is to be established.